Today we’ll make sure you stop making an all-too-common mistake for attorneys — using your website traffic to help your competition.

 Today’s action items are simple:

 - Remove any rating/review badges from your website.

-- Place links at the bottom of your bio page which say “Click here to view [Name] review on [whatever website].
+- Place a link at the bottom of your bio page that says, “Click here to view [Name] review on [whatever website].